 From the Open University: some great online demos on diagramming that can be adapted for stakeholder workshops- spray diagrams, rich pictures, systems maps, multiple cause diagrams and sign graphs.
 Online here. ♦

 A One Stop Participation Guide: A Handbook of Public Participation in Environmental Assessment in Southern Africa

 Offers helpful tips and the process to follow for public participation from the perspective of the four key stakeholders who are part of any public participation process: Practitioners, Civil Society, Government and Developers.
 Also has a chapter on conflict management.
-Published in 2005, it is available here in PDF format here.
+Published in 2005, by the Southern African Institute for Environmental Assessment, it is available here in PDF format here. ♦

 Stakeholder dialogue– A good practice guide for users